-Rinie van Est coordinates research within the theme Digital Society.
-He is involved in the field of energy transition and digital transition.
-He focuses on the societal meaning of emerging technologies, such as synthetic biology, artificial intelligence and immersive technologies, like AR/VR.
+Rinie van Est coordinates research within the work programme themes Digital Society and Democratic Information Society.
+He focuses on the energy transition and digital transition.
+He zooms in on the social significance of emerging technologies, such as geological disposal of radioactive waste, digitisation of the energy supply, synthetic cells, artificial intelligence and immersive technology.

 Academic background and career